 You can find the full complaints procedure for the Office of the Police and Crime Commissioner for Merseyside by using the link below.
-This includes how to make a complaint about the Police and Crime Commissioner or her support staff
+This includes how to make a complaint about the Police and Crime Commissioner or a member of her office.

 View the Full Complaints Procedure

 The appropriate authority for complaints made against the Commissioner is the Police and Crime Panel.

 The Police and Crime Panel are responsible for initial recording of complaints and conduct matters and for referring any complaints which allege criminality to the Independent Police Complaints Commission (IPCC).
 Where complaints do not allege criminality, the panel is responsible for handling and informally resolving these complaints.

 The Panel's complaint handling policy and all complaints received about the Commissioner are recorded through the Monitoring Complaints Report.
 You can find these reports here.